-How to choose an Air gun pellet.
+How to choose an air gun pellet

-- Pellet weight: the weight of a pellet is an important aspect to consider.
+The weight of a pellet is an important aspect to consider.
 The weight of your air gun pellet will affect velocity, trajectory, flight stability and terminal performance.

 A heavy pellet is more stable in breezy conditions than a lighter one.
 It also maintains its energy over longer distances, and it will hit hard as you would expect.

-- Velocity: you need to hit the target seconds after firing.
+You need to hit the target seconds after firing.
 So velocity is an important factor, choosing a non-lead and very lightweight pellets are likely to provide your air gun’s maximum speed.

-- Pellet alloy: the softness or hardness of your pellet will assist you to achieve the desired results humanely.
+The softness or hardness of your pellet will assist you to achieve the desired results humanely.

-- Pellet energy: the remaining energy at the target is crucial for a hunter looking for knock-down power.
+The remaining energy at the target is crucial for a hunter looking for knock-down power.
 Hollow pellets are preferable as they expand on impact while the pointed pellets have high penetration power.

-Buying the right pellets makes a difference, but correct pellet selection is a matter of picking the very best pellet for your air gun.
+Buying the right pellets makes a difference, but correct pellet selection is also a matter of picking the very best pellet for your air gun.